Have you got an “active relaxer” in your life? Or maybe it’s you!

 If you have your own though, you can hop in and out wherever you like.
 In the other direction from our resort is Black Rock and that is also a good spot for seeing lots of fish.

-Be very careful of rips and the reef.
+Be very careful of rips and the channels that cut through the reef.
 Do not get sucked out!
 You will see signs where beaches are particularly dangerous, but pretty much, as long as you stay in close and not head way out to the breaking waves (especially if you don’t have a sea scooter), you’ll be fine.

 Tip: wear reef-safe sunscreen.
 Some places (like Hawaii) have banned sunscreens that are not reef safe as they damage the coral and effect sea life.